gruns/blagoblag/content/drafts/ideal-development-environment.rst

 deployment is easier to audit, and because it makes identifying the bad commit easier.
 It also makes rollbacks easier.
-Moreover, it makes developers happier, first by reducing the stress that comes with unsafe deployments, and also by removing the wait to get your patch in production,.
+Moreover, it makes developers happier, first by reducing the stress that comes with unsafe deployments, and also by removing the wait to get your patch in production.
 It also puts automation at the forefront, making it easier to maintain the system.

 Next is the issue tracker.
 The issue tracker is the source of truth for any